jpilet/anemomind/README.md

-# anemomind optimization code
+# main anemomind repository
-This repository holds the code to perform numerical calculations on nautical recordings.
-The majority of the code is written in C++.
+This repository holds the code for
+  * The anemobox
+  * The web interface
+  * The computational backend

+In ```anemomind-ios```, you will find the code for iOS devices.

 # Quick dev setup guide
 To build the cpp code in release mode: